 Valerie Martin is the author of nine novels, including Trespass, Italian Fever, The Great Divorce, Mary Reilly and the 2003 Orange Prize for Fiction winner, Property.
 She has also published three collections of short fiction.
 Martin presents The Ghost of Mary Celeste, a captivating, atmospheric piece of historical fiction.
 In 1872, the American merchant vessel Mary Celeste was discovered adrift off the coast of Spain: her cargo was intact and there was no sign of struggle, but the crew was gone.
 They were never found.
 This maritime mystery lies at the centre of an intricate narrative branching through the highest levels of late 19th-century literary society.

-Nino Ricci's (Canada) first novel was the internationally acclaimed Lives of the Saints.
-It spent 75 weeks on the Globe and Mail's bestseller list.
-His newest novel, Sleep, was a Globe and Mail, National Post and Toronto Star Best Book for 2015.
-Ricci has received the Alistair MacLeod Award for Literary Achievement, York University’s Pinnacle Achievement Award, and the Engel/Findley Award for a Writer in Mid-Career.
+Nino Ricci is the author of award-winning novel The Origin of Species and of the Lives of the Saints trilogy, adapted as a miniseries starring Sophia Loren.
+Ricci's most recent novel is Sleep, published in the fall of 2015.
+Ricci has been a recipient of the Alistair MacLeod Award for Literary Achievement, of York University’s Pinnacle Achievement Award, of the Engel/Findley Award for a Writer in Mid-Career, and of an honorary doctorate from the University of Windsor.
 In 2011 he was appointed a member of the Order of Canada.
-Nino Ricci makes his home in Toronto with his wife, writer Erika de Vasconcelos, and their children.
+He lives in Toronto with his wife, writer Erika de Vasconcelos, and their children.

 Antanas Sileika is the author of four works of fiction.
 His first collection of stories, Buying on Time, was shortlisted for the Leacock Medal for Humour and the Toronto Book Award as well as serialized on CBC Radio’s Between the Covers.
 Woman in Bronze and Underground were both listed among the 100 books of the year by the Globe and Mail, and the latter has been optioned for film.
 Antanas is the former director of the Humber School for Writers.
 He lives in Toronto, Ontario.
 He presents The Barefoot Bingo Caller.